divya2206/divya2206.github.io/_pages/Research.md

   overlay_color: "#000" #overlay_filter: "0.5"
 ---

+## Post-doctoral Research
+My research focuses on studying the kinematics of a fish school and understanding fish locomotion using a fish robot.

 ## Doctoral Research
 My research focused on studying and understanding animal and robot locomotion on 3-D complex terrain and wet flowable substrates.
 It was divided into two parts based on the environment: (1) developing a sensorized snake robot to study the use of tactile sensing in snakes to traverse complex 3-D terrains and (2) studying and understanding amphibious fish locomotion on mud with mud strength variation.